kenkit/GpsTracker/README.md

 <b>Looking for help</b>

-Currently there are a few errors with the file but it still displays the location on first request, but after that the requests don't get throug
+Currently there are a few errors that I am trying to fix,If you look into the commit, you will notice another version that has a much different error, but it still displays the location on first request, but after that the requests don't get through.
-Any suggestions are accepted in it's desing.
+Any suggestions concerning it's desing are welcome.